bhaktid13/PaymentGatewayForm/README.md

 # Payment Gateway Form
 Created a responsive payment gateway form.
 First the billing address has to be filled and then the payment details.
-The user can proceed to checkout once all the details have been filled appropriately
+The user can proceed to checkout once all the details have been filled appropriately.

 Technology used: HTML and CSS

 Preview: